skipperr254/manim/README.md

 - **Community**: Special thanks to the Manim community and all contributors who have helped improve and expand the software.

 ---

-This template is flexible, so feel free to modify it as your project evolves!